junxit/us-congress-bills-110/metadata.md

 - 2008-06-26 — Motion to reconsider laid on the table Agreed to without objection.
 - 2008-06-26 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR 6/24/2008 H5991)
 - 2008-06-26 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR 6/24/2008 H5991)
+- 2008-06-27 — Received in the Senate and referred to the Committee on Health, Education, Labor, and Pensions.
+- 2008-09-27 — Message on Senate action sent to the House.
+- 2008-09-27 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2008-09-27 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2008-09-27 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent. (consideration: CR S10020)
+- 2008-09-27 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.(consideration: CR S10020)